epi2me-labs/wf-tb-amr/docs/header.md

-# wf-tb-amr | MTBC Antimicrobial Resistance Testing
+# wf-tb-amr | Mycobacterium Tuberculosis Antimicrobial Resistance Identification

-This repository contains a [nextflow](https://www.nextflow.io/) workflow for running the MTBC workflow on multiplexed MinION, GridION, and PromethION runs.
+This repository contains a [nextflow](https://www.nextflow.io/) workflow for the identification of variants causing anti-microbial resistance in Mycobacterium tuberculosis targeted sequencing data.